Several state lawmakers joined, observed US Capitol turmoil

 The chairwoman of the state GOP, Melody Potter, declined to answer questions about Evans.

-Associated Press journalists John Raby in Charleston, West Virginia; Kimberlee Kruesi in Nashville, Tennessee; Becky Bohrer in Juneau, Alaska; Mark Levy in Harrisburg, Pennsylvania; Sam Metz in Carson City, Nevada; and David A. Lieb in Jefferson City, Missouri, contributed to this report.
+Associated Press journalists John Raby in Charleston, West Virginia; Kimberlee Kruesi in Nashville, Tennessee; Becky Bohrer in Juneau, Alaska; Mark Levy in Harrisburg, Pennsylvania; Sam Metz in Carson City, Nevada; David A. Lieb in Jefferson City, Missouri; and Alan Suderman in Richmond, Virginia, contributed to this report.

 Follow Cuneyt Dil on Twitter at www.twitter.com/cuneytdil.